-Most of the legislation administered by NSW Fair Trading enables a person who is dissatisfied with a decision made by an authorised officer to request that the decision be reviewed.
+Most of the legislation administered by NSW Fair Trading enables a trader who is dissatisfied with a decision made by an authorised officer to request that the decision be reviewed.
 Details of the internal review option is to be included with the original decision.

 An internal review is a systematic way of looking at the merits of an original decision and allows the person affected by the decision to seek a second opinion from an officer who was not substantially involved in making the original decision.

 The Reviewable Decisions Unit conducts the internal reviews of regulatory decisions made by NSW Fair Trading authorised officers.

 An internal review will not involve reinvestigation of a decision or re-processing of an application.
 The written review application will be evaluated, along with any relevant material submitted or obtained, giving proper, genuine and realistic consideration to the application.

 Reviews are conducted as per the statutory requirements of the Administrative Decisions Review Act 1997.

 - be in writing and include an Australian address for the applicant